apache/cloudstack-documentation/source/plugins/quota.rst

 provide a measurement for the resources used by the accounts and domains using a common unit referred to as cloud currency in this document.
 It can be configured to ensure that your usage won’t exceed the budget allocated to accounts/domain in cloud currency.
-It will let user know how much of the cloud resources he is using.
+It will let users know how much of the cloud resources they are using.
 It will help the cloud admins, if they want, to ensure that a user does not go beyond his allocated quota.
 Per usage cycle if an account is found to be exceeding its quota then it is locked.
 Locking an account means that it will not